Teichlab/celltypist/README.md

   ### Singularity

-  Use the Singularity pull command to download container from a given Docker/OCI image from a container registry:
+  Use the `singularity pull` command to download the container from the given container registry:
   ```bash
   singularity pull celltypist-1.0.0.sif docker://quay.io/teichlab/celltypist:1.0.0
   ```